CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - Consumable material for human consumption.
 See http://id.worldcat.org/fast/930458, http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#Food

 ## Natural
-- Comes from the Universe without (known) interaction from outside agents.
+- Comes from the Universe without apparent synthetic design, processing, or manufacture.
 See http://id.worldcat.org/fast/1034403

 ## Manufactured
 - Does not occur without some action from a creator agent.
 See http://id.worldcat.org/fast/1007993